 The Independent Non-Executive Directors scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance.
-The Independent Non-Executive Directors have direct access to senior management and contact with the wider business is encouraged to ensure a deeper understanding of the Company's operations.
-Periodically, the Board visits different business locations to meet with local management and employees.
-The Executive Directors also hold their monthly management team meetings at various sites and receive presentations and updates from the wider business during these sessions.
+The Independent Non-Executive Directors have direct access to senior management and contact with the wider business is encouraged to ensure a deeper understanding of the Company's operations and activities.

-The search for Board candidates is led by the Nomination Committee, and appointments and re-appointments are made by the Board on merit, against objective criteria, with due regard to the benefits of diversity on the Board (including skills, experience and gender).
+The search for Board candidates is led by the Nomination Committee, and appointments and reappointments are made by the Board on merit, against objective criteria, with due regard to the benefits of diversity on the Board (including skills, experience and gender).
+Before any formal appointment, new Independent Non-Executive Directors meet with Ofwat to ensure that there is a clear understanding of the responsibilities attached to being a non-executive director in this sector.
+Kevin Wall met with Ofwat prior to his appointment in January 2021.
 All directors receive induction training on joining the Board and regularly update and refresh their skills and knowledge.